Encoding of musical structures in hidden units of restricted Boltzmann machines: Summary and Discussion

-We demonstrated that music composition is feasible even with a structurally simple model such as the RBM.
-By adopting the piano roll format as the data representation, we enabled the RBM to learn musical features using methods analogous to those employed for image modeling.
-The trained RBM was able to successfully reconstruct piano rolls, even for musical pieces that were not included in the training data.
-We also confirmed that the RBM fails to reconstruct images that are not piano rolls, and correspondingly assigns high energy to such inputs.
-Although the training data consisted of piano rolls corresponding to two measures, we developed an algorithm that allowed the model to generate musical compositions longer than two measures.
+We demonstrated that music composition is feasible even with a structurally simple model such as an RBM.
+By representing musical scores in piano-roll format, we enabled the model to learn musical features using techniques analogous to those employed in image modeling.
+The trained RBM successfully reconstructed piano-roll representations, including those derived from musical pieces not seen during training, while failing to reconstruct non-musical images and assigning high energy values to such inputs.
+Although the training data were limited to two-measure piano rolls, we developed a generation algorithm that allowed the model to produce musical sequences of arbitrary length.

-The simplicity of the RBM architecture enables us to analyze how the trained model interprets musical data more easily than with more complex models.
-To investigate how the RBM internally represents musical information, we analyzed the states of the hidden layer in response to various input data.
-The results suggest that transposition involves substantial changes in the hidden states, indicating that the RBM tends to assess musical similarity based more on the overlap of absolute pitch positions rather than melodic structure.
-It has been pointed out that RBMs and Deep Belief Networks (DBNs) lack invariance to translations in the input space.
-This limitation may explain the observed sensitivity to transpositions.
-In contrast, Convolutional Deep Belief Models, which incorporate local receptive fields and weight sharing, have the potential to recognize transposed versions of the same music as similar, due to their improved translational invariance~\cite{Lee2009}.
+The simplicity of the RBM architecture allowed us to analyze how the trained model internally represents musical data in a more direct manner than would be feasible with more complex models.
+By examining the hidden-layer activations in response to various inputs, we found that musical transposition caused substantial changes in the internal states, suggesting that the RBM evaluates musical similarity primarily based on the overlap of absolute pitch positions rather than on abstract melodic structure.
+This behavior is consistent with previous observations that RBMs and Deep Belief Networks lack inherent translational invariance in their input space.
+In contrast, convolutional deep belief models, which incorporate local receptive fields and weight sharing, offer a potential path toward improved recognition of transposed musical patterns due to their translational invariance~\citep{Lee2009}.

-As a future direction, we plan to investigate whether training the RBM on compositions by composers other than J.~S.~Bach leads to the generation of piano roll images that exhibit different musical characteristics.
-This would allow us to examine whether the RBM is capable of extracting and reproducing the stylistic features specific to individual composers during the learning process.
-It has also been reported that the task learned by an RBM is related to the singular values of its weight matrix~\cite{Ichikawa2022}.
-Therefore, it would be an intriguing direction for future work to investigate how factors such as the composer or musical genre affect the singular value spectrum of the RBM’s weight matrix.

-There have been reports suggesting that each unit in the hidden layer of an RBM encodes a prototypical pattern, such as strokes in figures, in the visible layer~\cite{Hinton2002}.
-However, such patterns are often not clearly interpretable in standard RBMs.
-In contrast, Classification RBMs tend to exhibit more distinguishable and meaningful hidden-unit activations~\cite{Larochelle2012}.
-Therefore, using Boltzmann machines with modified architectures may allow us to identify prototypical melodies or chords learned by the model.
-This remains an important direction for future research.